benbahrenburg/Ti.JBChart/README.md

 <b>selectionBarColor </b><i>optional - Color</i> : This property sets the color of the selection bar that is displayed when the user taps the chart.
 This is white by default.

-<b>barColors </b><i>optional - Array</i> : An Array of colors, with a color for each of the bars to be displayed.
+<b>barColors </b><i>optional - Array of Colors</i> : An Array of colors, with a color for each of the bars to be displayed.
 If no bar color is available, a default of blue will be used.

-<b>barColors </b><i>optional - Array</i> : An Array of colors, with a color for each of the bars to be displayed.
-If no bar color is available of an data source index, a default of blue will be used.
+<b>defaultBarColor </b><i>optional - Color</i> : The default bar color used unless otherwise specified, by default this is green.

 <b>barPadding </b><i>optional - float</i> : The padding between bars in the chart.